To Music Students:

-Each spring the New York State School Music Association Evaluation Festivals provide a means of objective evaluation of musical performance.
-This plan allows a music teacher to select music of a degree of difficulty suitable for a soloist or group, regardless of the school enrollment or any other arbitrary factor.
+Each spring, the New York State School Music Association Evaluation Festivals provide a means of objective evaluation of musical performance.
+This plan allows a music teacher and student to select music of a degree of difficulty suitable for a soloist or group, regardless of the school enrollment or any other arbitrary factor.
 Quality of performance involving tone, intonation, phrasing, rhythmic accuracy, etc. is emphasized.
-Students are motivated by a desire to improve their performance through constructive criticism, rather than by competition with other students or a need to “win”.

-As part of their evaluation, students must prepare a solo listed in the NYSSMA Manual Edition 33, effective July 1, 2022 (located in each school building and the public library) along with scales, rudiments and sight reading, according to their level.
+Students must prepare a solo listed in the NEW NYSSMA Manual Edition 33, effective July 2022 (located in each school building and the public library) along with scales, rudiments and sight-reading according to their level as part of their evaluation.

-Participating in NYSSMA can be a rewarding educational experience, which we hope improves the student’s level of competency on their instrument and overall musicianship; however, is not for everyone.
-The NYSSMA process is one that requires a great deal of individual time and effort on the part of the student and their parents.
+Participating in NYSSMA can be a rewarding educational experience.
+The process is one that requires a great deal of individual time and effort on the part of the student and their parents.
 Students who decide to participate should be prepared to practice a minimum of 30 minutes a day, 5 days a week.
 Students who have been the most successful in the past have received private lesson instruction in addition to the school music program.
 In school group rotation lessons we unfortunately cannot devote adequate time to the individual NYSSMA preparation process.
 It can only serve as one piece of the puzzle.

-For more information on NYSSMA and the organization, you can log onto their website at: www.NYSSMA.org or contact your music teacher.
+For more information on NYSSMA and the organization, you can log onto their website at www.NYSSMA.org or contact your music teacher.